 Across the past four decades, since the MTF study began, the majority of 12th graders have not viewed binge drinking on weekends as carrying a great risk.
-However, an increase from 36% to 49% occurred between 1982 and

-1992 as use declined substantially.
+However, an increase from 36% to 49% occurred between 1982 and 1992 as use declined substantially.
 By 1997 a decline in risk occurred (to 43%) as use rose, before risk stabilized.
 After 2003, perceived risk rose in all grades, at least through 2011 or 2012, after which it either leveled or declined some in all grades.
 These changes are consistent with changes in actual binge drinking.
 We believe that the public service advertising campaigns in the 1980s against drunk driving, as well as those that urged use of designated drivers when drinking, contributed to the increase in perceived risk of binge drinking generally.
-Drunk driving by 12th graders declined during that period by an even larger proportion than binge drinking.
-Also, we showed that increases in the minimum drinking age during the 1980s were followed by reductions in drinking and increases in perceived risk associated with drinking, policy-driven effects that may still be deterring alcohol use among adolescents.14
+(Drunk driving by 12th graders declined during that period by an even larger proportion than binge drinking.)
+Also, we showed that increases in the minimum drinking age during the 1980s were followed by reductions in drinking and increases in perceived risk associated with drinking, policy-driven effects that may still be deterring alcohol use among adolescents.7 There were insufficient 12th grade data in 2020 to make an estimate; and the declines in the lower grades that year may be due to small samples.

 Disapproval of weekend binge drinking moved fairly parallel with perceived risk, suggesting that such drinking (and very likely the drunk-driving behavior associated with it) became increasingly unacceptable in the peer group.
-Note that the rates of disapproval and perceived risk for binge drinking are higher in the lower grades than in 12th grade.
+Note that the rates of disapproval and perceived risk for weekend binge drinking are higher in the lower grades than in 12th grade.
 As with perceived risk, disapproval increased appreciably in all grades, though it leveled after 2012 among 8th graders and after 2016 among 10th graders.
-Among twelfth graders it increased significantly in 2018.
+In 2019, 12th graders showed a decline in disapproval as did 10th graders in 2020.
+(There are insufficient data for a 12th grade estimate in 2020.)

 Perceived availability of alcohol, which until 1999 was asked only of 8th and 10th graders, was very high and mostly steady in the early 1990s.
 Since 1996, however, there have been substantial declines in 8th and 10th grades.
-For 12th grade, availability has declined only modestly with 86% in 2018 still saying that alcohol would be fairly or very easy to get.
+For 12th grade, availability has declined only modestly with 84% in 2019 still saying that alcohol would be fairly or very easy to get.
+(There is no 2020 estimate due to insufficient cases.)
 Overall, it appears that states, communities, and parents have been successful in reducing adolescents' access to alcohol, particularly among the younger teens.
 Much room for further declines in availability still remains, however.
+(Note that the breaks between 2018 and 2019 are likely amplified by mode effects that year.)

-14 O'Malley, P. M., & Wagenaar, A. C. (1991).
+O'Malley, P. M., & Wagenaar, A. C. (1991).
 Effects of minimum drinking age laws on alcohol use, related behaviors, and traffic crash involvement among American youth: 1976-1987.
 Journal of Studies on Alcohol, 52, 478-491.

-Alcohol: Trends in Binge Drinking, Risk, Disapproval, and Availability
+Figure 15 Alcohol: Trends in Binge Drinking, Risk, Disapproval, and Availability Grades 8, 10, 12

+Use

-Use % who had 5+ drinks in a row at least once in past two weeks
+% who had 5+ drinks in a row at least once in past two weeks